root-foundation/root/README.md

 Over time, FoundationOrg will progressively[^transparency] become more transparent: every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published for the world to see, judge, and steal.
 Yet, even today, FoundationOrg will be _far_ more transparent than any organization.

-[^transparency]: We have stories we believe are too early to share.
+[^transparency]: We believe it's not the right time for some of our stories.

 ## Superintelligence